Severson-Group/AMDC-Hardware/docs/isoSPI.md

 This document describes the design considerations and implementation details for the isoSPI and differential I/O interface on the Advanced Motor Drive Controller (AMDC).
 The block diagram of the implementation is presented and each block is discussed in detail.
 The PCB layout consideration and also connector pinout is described in this document.

+# Relevant Versions of AMDC Hardware

+This document is relevant to AMDC REV D only.

 ## Design Requirements and Considerations

 The isolated serial peripheral interface (isoSPI) has increased noise immunity and saftey compared to non-isolated SPI.
 The following describes the design requirements for the isoSPI and differential I/O interface.
 1. Implementing four isoSPI and eight differential I/O interface in AMDC.
 2. To be able to implement bidirectional translation of the standard SPI signals (MOSI, MISO, SCLK, NSS) into differential pulses.
-3. Differential tranciever for differential I/O to translate the signal that can be used by PicoZed.
+3. Differential driver and receiver for differential I/O to translate the signal that can be used by PicoZed.
 4. Voltage level translator to change the voltage levels that is compatible with PicoZed.
 5. Adding isolation to the communication signals